codeanki/Trees-Easy-Level-/README.md

 # Trees-Easy-Level-
-Consists of all Codestudio Trees asy Level Programs
+Consists of all Codestudio Trees Easy Level Programs